backendkolawole/passport-local-auth-strategy/README.md

 # Passport-local-authentication-strategy
 Passport strategy for authenticating with a username and password.
 Lets you authenticate using a username and password in your Node.js application

+Passport is Express-compatible authentication middleware for Node.js.

+Passport's sole purpose is to authenticate requests, which it does through an extensible set of plugins known as strategies.
+Passport does not mount routes or assume any particular database schema, which maximizes flexibility and allows application-level decisions to be made by the developer.
+The API is simple: you provide Passport with a request to authenticate, and Passport provides hooks for controlling what occurs when authentication succeeds or fails.
+By plugging into Passport, local authentication can be easily and unobtrusively integrated into any application or framework that supports Connect-style middleware, including Express.

 # Documentation

 You can make a GET request to /api/v1/home.
 If the user is authenticated, the user will be redirected to api/v1/profile.